Riley-horrix/llc/README.md

 # llc

-The llc is a compiler for the linal programming language, a C / Java style programming language specifically designed for ease of use and type safety over matrix and vector operations.
+The llc is a compiler for the linal programming language, a low-level C style programming language specifically designed for ease of use and type safety over matrix and vector operations.

-The llc compiles linal files into executables after translating it into C, and using a user specified C compiler on the result.
+The llc is a standalone compiler, designed and written by Riley Horrix

 ## Compilation